22.07.2025

 The company said: “We are proud to be the first in the UK to take delivery of the brand new Dingli BA17NE machines - the latest in our growing fleet.
 These compact, articulating electric boom lifts are part of a 100 plus machine order we have placed with Dingli as we continue to expand across the UK.”

 APL – acquired earlier this year by Centurion group - was established in 2008 and is based in Leigh, near Manchester with depots in Newcastle and Carlisle, and was previously owned by Jason and Rachel Seddon, Jason continues to serve as managing director of the business.
-The comapny runs a fleet of just over 800 machines, including boom and scissor lifts, spider lifts and telehandlers.
+The company runs a fleet of just over 800 machines, including boom and scissor lifts, spider lifts and telehandlers.

 Watch the platforms arriving below: